 Release Radar is a Spotify algorithmic playlist of new releases from artists that a Spotify user follows or listens to.
 However, Spotify may also include new releases from other artists that they think the user will enjoy.

-It’s also important to note that if your song does well, Spotify may start suggesting your song in the Release Radar playlists of Spotify users who don’t follow or listen to you.
+It’s again important to note that if your song does well, Spotify may start suggesting your song in the Release Radar playlists of Spotify users who don’t follow or listen to you.

 Here are some extra tips on how to get on Release Radar: